 Siddiqa Saeed Malik

-Ms.Siddiqa Malik was elected Chairperson of Indus Heritage Trust in 2011 and continues to hold that position to this day by being unanimously re-elected through successive elections.
+In 2011, Siddiqa was elected as Chairperson for Indus Heritage Trust and continues to hold that position.
 This is an honorary post that she is serving as a volunteer.
-As Chairperson of IHT, Siddiqa is leading and guiding successful implementation of Japanese Social Development Fund supported Project RANG in collaboration with the World Bank and other project.
+Siddiqa is leading and guiding the successful implementation of several development and social enterprise projects.

 Senior Program Officer

 Hafsa has seven years of experience in the social and development sector and is currently handling the social media and marketing for Indus Heritage Trust.
 She has been in charge of managing the training projects at IHT and has also supervised several operations in the field areas.
 Hafsa is also a member of the business development department for the development of projects and programs.